FarronF/limerick-council-meetings/meetings/2024/07/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 20th May 2024.md

 are managed by the Council, nine cemeteries with the assistance of Limerick Civic Trust and

-twenty two by local cemetery community groups with the remaining six having minimal--- 17
+twenty two by local cemetery community groups with the remaining six having minimal
+---
+17

 upkeep.
 The Council provides an annual maintenance grant to community groups along